-3.01 Two classes of competition
+3.01 Four classes of competition

-All schools/teams within the league will be classified as Class AA or Class A. By October 1 of the current season, the league's Executive Director and the MHSB commissioners will designate each school/team as being in Class AA or Class A. Any school that is classified as Class A that wishes to be classified as Class AA may make an official request in writing to the league administrator and that request will be granted.
+All schools/teams within the league will be classified as Class AAAA, AAA, AA or A. By October 15 of the current season, the league's Executive Director and the MHSB commissioners will designate what class each school/team will be.
+Any school that wants to move up to a higher class may do so by sending an email to the league's executive director.
 All varsity and JV teams from the same school/team shall be in the same class.
-If a Class A school/team requests that it be reclassified to Class AA then all of that's school/team's will be classified as Class AA.
+If a school/team requests that it be reclassified to a higher class, then all of that's school/team's will be reclassified to the same higher class.
 Classification has no impact on regular season competition or results.
-Classification will only impact what varsity Super Regional a varsity team is eligible to qualify for and what JV state tournament a JV team is eligible to qualify for.
+Classification will only impact what state tournament a school/team is eligible to qualify for.